Tax horsepower: United States

 During the early twentieth century, automobiles in the United States were specified with a figure identical to RAC horsepower and computed using the same formula; this was known either as "NACC horsepower" (named for the National Automobile Chamber of Commerce), "ALAM horsepower" (for NACC's predecessor, the Association of Licensed Automobile Manufacturers), or "SAE horsepower" (for the Society of Automotive Engineers).
 (This last term should not be confused with later horsepower ratings by the SAE.)
-This value is still used for taxation and license fee purposes in the State of Missouri for passenger vehicles, with electric vehicles assigned to the 12-23 Horsepower bracket by statute.
+This value is still used for taxation and license fee purposes in the State of Missouri for passenger vehicles, with electric vehicles assigned to the 12–23 Horsepower bracket by statute.

 Continental Europe

-Although tax horsepower was computed on a similar basis in several other European countries during the two or three decades before the Second World War, continental cylinder dimensions were quoted in millimeters.
-As a result of roundings when converting the formula between the two measurement systems, a British tax horse-power unit ended up being worth 1.014 continental (i.e. French) tax horse-power units.
+Although tax horsepower was computed on a similar basis in several other European countries during the two or three decades before World War II, continental cylinder dimensions were quoted in millimetres.
+As a result of rounding when converting the formula between the two measurement systems, a British tax horse-power unit ended up being worth 1.014 continental (i.e. French) tax horse-power units.

 Belgium

-In Belgium, the tax power depended on the cubic capacity of the engine in cubic centimeters at the rate of 1 tax horse power for every 200 cm3.
+In Belgium, the tax power depended on the cubic capacity of the engine in cubic centimetres at the rate of 1 tax horse power for every 200 cm3.

 France

-The Cheval Fiscal, often abbreviated to CV from "chevaux-vapeur" (literally 'steam horses') in tax law, is used for the issuing of French registration certificates known as "grey cards" (cartes grises).
+The Cheval Fiscal, often abbreviated to CV from "chevaux-vapeur" (literally "steam horses") in tax law, is used for the issuing of French registration certificates known as "cartes grises" ("grey cards").
 It is an administrative unit originally calculated partly from the power of the engine and used to calculate the amount of tax that may be due at the time of registration.

 The Citroën 2CV (two tax horsepower) was the car that kept such a name for the longest time.

 Its use in France dates from 1 January 1913.
 It was updated in 1956, with further revisions in 1978 and a new emission-based system introduced in 1998.

 It was originally defined using the following formula: